reubenja77/booknooks_tracker/README.md

 # BookNooks Tracker

-BookNooks is a full-stack Django web application for managing a personal book library.
-Users can register, log in, and keep track of their own books in a secure and user-friendly way.
+BookNooks Tracker is a full-stack Django web application that enables users to record, manage, and track books they have read.
+The focus is on user experience, responsiveness, and data management, ensuring a modern and reliable app for book lovers.
 This project is deployed on Heroku.

 ![Responsiveness](static/images/responsiveness.webp)